Can CCL19 Predict Chronic Lyme Disease Symptoms?

 Elevated chemokines, including CCL19 and CXCL13, have also been observed in other inflammatory neurologic conditions such as multiple sclerosis and neuroborreliosis.

-This suggests that similar immune pathways may be involved across different diseases.
+This overlap suggests that similar immune pathways may be involved across different neuroinflammatory diseases.

 Implications for Care

-Understanding immune markers like CCL19 may help identify patients at higher risk for persistent symptoms.
+Understanding immune markers like CCL19 may eventually help identify Lyme disease patients at higher risk for persistent symptoms.

 Management strategies discussed in the literature include: